-It is now my turn to take the baton and continue the skill of making kotlet but, as with every recipe that is handed down the generations, with the addition of a few personal touches to make this recipe my own.
 The core ingredients are simple: lamb mince, potato, onion, egg and turmeric.
-My recipe tweaks include a little garlic and smoked paprika.
+The recipe below adds a little garlic and smoked paprika.
 The resulting kotlet are equally delicious but with a little smokiness to them.

 Kotlet